CyberGhost vs. Private Internet Access 2025: Which VPN Steals the Spotlight?

 Does Netflix block CyberGhost?

 Netflix has been known to block VPN servers, but CyberGhost continuously works to bypass these restrictions and provides specialized servers for streaming.
-Users have reported a good success rate in accessing different Netflix libraries using CyberGhost.
-The VPN provider’s commitment to overcoming geo-blocks makes it a reliable choice for Netflix streaming enthusiasts.
+Users have reported a good success rate in accessing different Netflix libraries using CyberGhost, but we struggled to unblock Netflix Australia in our latest round of testing.

-Conversely, PIA stands out with its broader payment options, including privacy-centric cryptocurrency and gift card payments.
-Its minimalistic interface caters to users who prefer a straightforward, no-nonsense approach, and its unlimited device connections are a big draw for large households or small businesses.
-Yet, its U.S. jurisdiction may deter privacy-focused individuals, and the speed performance in certain regions could be enhanced.
+Based on our experience, PIA is the better VPN overall, and it offers more value for the same price as CyberGhost.
+PIA has a minimalistic interface that caters to users who prefer a straightforward, no-nonsense approach, and its unlimited device connections are a big draw for large households or small businesses.

 Editorial Rating